zendesk/ga/logging/README.md

 # Sauce connect
-A GitHub Action to send logs to a file.
+A GitHub Action to send logs to a local file.

 ## Parameters
 - *file*: (required)